yinrong/node-sqlx/README.md

   // all methods are optional

   initialize: function(callback) {
+    // 1. 'initialize' is called whenever client.define is called
-    // this method is called for every table only once,
+    // 2. 'this' is created whenever 'initialize' is called
-    // and 'this' is shared between all methods
+    // 3. 'this' is shared between all methods of InterfaceOne

     this._client = require('some-db-drvier').createClient({
       config1: 'value1',